pekim/gobbi/README.md

 ## gotk3
 [gotk3](https://github.com/gotk3/gotk3)
-is a much more mature library than gobbi.
+is a more mature library than gobbi.
 It might be a safer choice than gobbi for those who are cautious.
-For the more adventurous, gobbi should work just as well in most cases.
+However gobbi should work just as well in most cases.

 gobbi supports a larger number of apis than gotk3.